Small Business Retirement Plans in Tampa, FL

 Benefits of a Profit Sharing Plan

-• Flexibility in Contributions: Employers can determine each year how much to contribute based on the company's profitability.
+• Flexibility in Contributions: Employers can decide each year how much to contribute based on the company's profitability.
 This makes it an versatile option for businesses with fluctuating earnings.

 • Tax Advantages: Contributions are tax-deductible for the business, reducing taxable income.
 Additionally, the funds grow without immediate tax, which can benefit employees' long-term savings.